leventemo/lvnt/src/data/blog/_2026/music.md

 Music can
 * lift your soul
 * enhance and refine your emotions
-* serve to filter out noise in a restaurant
+* fill unwanted silence and make your chat more private in a restaurant
 * heal you when you're depressed
+* be useful for dancing
 * help you focus in a noisy office
-* be your way to socialize
 * be an escape route when you can't bear your circumstances

 However, music is a thing in itself, not a tool.
 There are two types of humans.
 The ones who understand this and the others.